parroty/exvcr/README.md

 ]
 ```

+### Recording VCR Cassettes
+#### Matching
+ExVCR uses url parameter to match request and cassettes.
+The "url" parameter in the json file is taken as regexp string.

 #### Removing Sensitive Data
-ExVCR.Config.filter_sensitive_data method can be used to remove sensitive data
+`ExVCR.Config.filter_sensitive_data(pattern, placeholder)` method can be used to remove sensitive data.
+It searches for string matches with `pattern` and replaces with `placeholder`.

 ```elixir
 test "replace sensitive data" do